TheGreatSimo/shopify-app-boilerplate/README.md

 # Shopify App Boilerplate
-This repository serves as a boilerplate for creating Shopify apps quickly using Remix, TypeScript, Tailwind CSS, and NodeMailer.
+This repository serves as a boilerplate for creating Shopify apps quickly using Remix, TypeScript, Tailwind CSS, Remix Flat Router and NodeMailer.
 It's designed to help streamline the development process by providing a pre-made code structure that can be reused for multiple apps.

 ## Purpose
 This boilerplate was created to speed up my development workflow for building Shopify apps.
 If you find it useful, feel free to use it for your own projects.